 How Our Immigration Lawyers in Boston Can Help Your H-1B Visa Case

 H-1B visas are critical to Boston’s high tech economy.
 Hiring the best immigration lawyer for your H-1B petition can make all the difference.
 If you are filing an H-1B visa petition, we can help.
-At the Law Offices of Joshua Goldstein, our immigration lawyers are highly experienced and have successfully prepared and obtained approval for numerous H-1B visa petitions.
+At the Goldstein Immigration Lawyers, our immigration lawyers are highly experienced and have successfully prepared and obtained approval for numerous H-1B visa petitions.
 We’re experts when it comes to Boston employment and are prepared to fight for your case no matter where you live in Massachusetts.
 We will guide you through this complex immigration process and help find and resolve any issues that may only be apparent to an experienced immigration lawyer.

 H-1B visa is a non-immigrant visa that allows qualified foreign workers in specialty occupations to temporarily work in the United States for a U.S. employer.

 USCIS has announced that it will begin adjudicating cap-subject H-1B cases for skilled foreign workers starting April 27, 2015.
 More updates on the H-1B program are coming as soon as they are available.

 What are the Qualifications for an H-1B Visa?